AuroraLeport/IndependentProjects/Windfall_aleport/README.md

     distribution of propensity across ideal and non-ideal donors <br />
     distribution of propensity across ideal Classes (checking for bias towards one class or another) <br />

-    This model can be used to predict the likelyhood of a donor to become an "ideal donor" in the next 5 years.
+    * This model can be used to predict the likelyhood of a donor to become an "ideal donor" in the next 5 years.
     It is based off of members with a 5 year donor history.

-    lift charts: if the client can reach 10 percent of donors they will find x 8.6 as many ideal donors with the model as at random selection.
+    * lift charts: if the client can reach 10 percent of donors they will find x 8.6 as many ideal donors with the model as at random selection.

-    Precision using model at the number of ideal candidates typically found in 5 year period: model :  if 119 are contacted, 65 are found
+    * Precision using model at the number of ideal candidates typically found in 5 year period: model :  if 119 are contacted, 65 are found
     chance:  if 119 are contacted, 0 are found

-    there are very few donors of Class A. If we are trying to predict Class A donors as ideal or not ideal, this may not be the model to do it!
+    * There are very few donors of Class A. If we are trying to predict Class A donors as ideal or not ideal, this may not be the model to do it!